Twitter opens huge archive of tweets tied to Russia, Iran misinformation

 The executives acknowledged that they'd been slow to respond to a rising tide of problems.
 Dorsey said the "required changes won't be fast or easy."

-Now, with things like the data revealed Wednesday, they're trying to make up for lost time.
+Now, with the data revealed Wednesday, they're trying to make up for lost time.

 "We will continue to proactively combat nefarious attempts to undermine the integrity of Twitter, while partnering with civil society, government, our industry peers, and researchers to improve our collective understanding of coordinated attempts to interfere in the public conversation," wrote Vijaya Gadde, Twitter's lead on legal, policy, trust and safety matters, and Yoel Roth, head of site integrity, in the blog post.